Winter is coming! Do you have a plan to stay fit?

 This bike uses an 8-pound flywheel.
 Now, if we were comparing apples to apples, we ‘d say “this is a horrible design!
 The Flywheel is too small!”.

 However, the genius about the Keiser system is that their flywheel spins more rotations with each pedal stroke than the competitors do.
 This faster speed creates inertial resistance.

 Competition: Flywheel Weight Resistance

-This has virtually unlimited adjustments that let you fit any body size and type.
+The Keiser M3 has virtually unlimited adjustments that let you fit any body size and type.
 It is durable enough to support all of the extra fat that you are planning on sweating off.
-And both small and tall users love that you can completely adjust the seat and handlebars to get an ideal fit.
+And both short and tall users love that you can completely adjust the seat and handlebars to get an ideal fit.

 Rounding out the incredible offering is the built-in computer.
 I love that it calculates your power output.
 Typically, only pro cyclists get to see their wattage, and the Keiser M3 Plus lets you see exactly how hard you are working out and allows for advanced fitness.
 It also delivers other great features such as cadence (pedaling RPMs), elapsed time and distance and will even read your heart rate if you use a polar chest strap (purchase separately).

-Sure, it is an investment in your health, but with a machine this smooth and quiet, it is an investment that no one has ever regretted making.
+Sure, it is an investment in your health, but with a machine this smooth and quiet, it is an investment that few have ever regretted making.

 #3: Lifefitness Lifecycle GX

 This is another rear-wheel system that is one of the top picks of high-end gyms around the country.

 The similarities between this model and the Keiser M3 are so similar that it is surprising Keiser hasn’t sued Life Fitness for infringement.
 We’re talking about a belt-driven, rear-flywheel system that uses the eddy current design for magnetic resistance for a deathly quiet workout.